INTERSECT-training/packaging/_episodes/01-environment.md

 interface.

-You can use a task runner to:
+Use of a task runner is optional, but can be helpful to:
-- make it easy and simple for new contributors to run things
+- make it easy and simple for new contributors to run things,
-- make specialized developer tasks easy.
+- make specialized developer tasks easy,
 - avoid making single-use virtual environments for docs and other rarely run tasks.

+Task runner preferences are subjective and diverse.
+Different people prefer different task runners because they are more flexible, simpler to understand, specialized to one language, general to many languages, and so on.

 Examples we'll cover include:
 - [nox][] (Python semi-general), and
-- [hatch][] (Python packages).
+- [hatch][] (specialized for Python package management).

 Other examples are:
 - [make][] (fully general),